 Tips regarding various cameras we have actually used and how we have connected them to our computer.
-We are currently running Windows 7 on most of our machines.
-(We also have tested HandyAvi on Windows 2000, Windows XP and Vista of course.)
+We are currently running Windows 10 on all of our machines.
+(We also have tested HandyAvi on Windows 2000, Windows XP and Vista, Windows 7, of course.)

 We define some terms here so that you will know for sure what we are talking about further down this page.